bhenndricks/23cfeatures/schema-priv/schema-priv.md

 </copy>
 ````

-## Task 2: Login to Users and Test the new feature Schema Priveledges versus the Select Grants Feature
+## Task 2: Test the new feature of Schema Privileges versus Select Grants by logging into Users.

 Task 2 focuses on testing the new schema privilege feature and comparing it with select grants.
 User 1, with limited access to Table 1 within the schema, will not have schema privileges enabled.
 User 2, on the other hand, will have schema-level access.
 During the lab, we will log in as each user and observe their access to different tables within the schema.